Oversize load: United Kingdom

 Anyone wishing to transport an abnormal load must notify the police, highway authorities and any on-route bridge and structure owners such as Network Rail.
-Highways England operates a system known as "Electronic Service Delivery for Abnormal Loads" (ESDAL) for the purpose of supporting notifications.
+National Highways operates a system known as "Electronic Service Delivery for Abnormal Loads" (ESDAL) for the purpose of supporting notifications.

 New Zealand

 In New Zealand, an oversize load is a vehicle and/or load that is wider than 2.55 m or higher than 4.3 m.
 Overlength limits vary depending on the type and the configuration of vehicle, but the overall maximum forward distance (i.e. the length from the front of the vehicle to the centre axis of the rear axle set) is 9.5 m, the overall maximum single vehicle length is 12.6 m (some buses can be longer), and the overall maximum combination length is 22.0 m.
 Loads must be indivisible, except when the vehicle is oversize itself where it can carry divisible loads as long as the divisible load fits within the standard load limits.
 Permits are not required for oversize vehicles which are under 25.0 m long, under 5.00 m high, and fit within a set combination of width and forward distance; but they must comply with certain rules regarding piloting, travel times and obstructions.